Doris J. Bullock, Ed.D.

 First and Second Year Experience

 The Office of Student Retention is committed to providing excellent service to students.
-Registration, Advising, Academic Support, Academic Persistence, New Student Orientation, and First and Second Year Programs are at the core of a successful Tiger experience at Edward Waters University.
+Registration, Advising, Academic Support, Academic Persistence, New Student Orientation, and First and Second Year Programs are at the core of a successful Tiger experience at Edward Waters College.
 Our staff is dedicated to meeting students where they are, supplying and directing students to resources to assist with retention, and creating experiences that help develop the overall student experience and aid in student retention and completion.
-We welcome the opportunity to serve you and assist in creating memorable experiences here at Edward Waters University.
+We welcome the opportunity to serve you and assist in creating memorable experiences here at Edward Waters College.

-The mission of the Office for Student Retention (OSR) is to provide leadership for the University’s retention efforts through engaging first-year and second year students and retaining them through the completion of their baccalaureate degree by providing programs and resources that assist them in their academic success.
+The mission of the Office for Student Retention (OSR) is to provide leadership for the College’s retention efforts through engaging first-year and second year students and retaining them through the completion of their baccalaureate degree by providing programs and resources that assist them in their academic success.
 The Office is committed to creating a sustainable culture of active engagement of students, especially those that have demonstrated academic need.
 OSR will also be dedicated to advancing a culture of assessment by engaging in data-driven activities that will provide the campus engagement necessary based on data.

-Edward Waters University will become a model of excellence in retention through serving students in a model that promotes individual and collective academic success.
-The Office of Student Retention will lead the University’s efforts to engage all students in retention, with concentrated efforts directed to students that show signs of problems in academic success.
+Edward Waters College will become a model of excellence in retention through serving students in a model that promotes individual and collective academic success.
+The Office of Student Retention will lead the College’s efforts to engage all students in retention, with concentrated efforts directed to students that show signs of problems in academic success.
 Through best practices, the Office will endeavor to transform these students from risk to excellence.
-The model will not only focus on early intervention that will lead to retention, but the office will provide the University with a map of the pathway to increase retention and graduation rates based on data.
+The model will not only focus on early intervention that will lead to retention, but the office will provide the College with a map of the pathway to increase retention and graduation rates based on data.